Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/utils/index.rst

                           Frequency (Hz).
       :type nom: NominalValues
       :param n_p: Number of pole pairs.
 If not given it is assumed that base values for a grid converter are calculated.
-Default is None.
+The default is None.
       :type n_p: int, optional

       :returns: Base values.